microsoft/AzureTRE/docs/authoring-workspace-templates.md

 ## Publishing workspace bundle

+> TBD: Update this section as it is out-of-date

-Workspace bundles are stored in [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/) shared with the TRE management API.
+Workspace bundles are stored in [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/) shared with Management API.
 The workspace repository in the ACR must be of form "`<your organization>/azuretre/workspaces`".
 The bundles are published (pushed) to ACR using [the `porter publish` CLI command](https://porter.sh/cli/porter_publish/).

 For reference, see the vanilla workspace bundle publish workflow step and scripts: